 Understanding Competition Swimsuit Fabrics

-- Ideal for drag suits and training suits.
+- Perfect for training suits and drag suits.

-- Also known as Elastane or as brand name LYCRA®.
+Also referred to as Elastane or by the trade name LYCRA®.

-- Excellent elasticity and stretch, so even a small amount is vital for swimsuits.
+- Excellent stretch and elasticity, thus even a little bit is essential for swimsuits.

 3. Xtra Life LYCRA®